sanwaralkmali/questions-bank/README.md

 The application loads question data from JSON files in the `public/data/` directory:

-- `games.json` - List of available skills
+- `skills.json` - List of available skills with metadata
 - `skills/*.json` - Individual skill question data